coff33ninja/AURA/README.md

 Each avatar loads with its own expression set automatically extracted from sidecar files.

+*Disclaimer: The VRM models currently used are for testing purposes only.
+I do not have information about their original creators.
+These models will either be replaced with original creations or removed entirely in future iterations as this project is currently in the experimental phase.*

 ### 💬 **3 Personality Profiles**
 - **Default Aura** - Balanced, natural conversationalist
 - **Witty Assistant** - Playful, concise, entertaining